 If you are a regular user of GitLab and want to try an alternative for hosting the source code of your open source project, then here are some of the best alternatives to GitLab to try.

-When it comes to building better and secure software with the developer’s community, GitLab is one of the best collaboration tools for programmers.
-Gitlab managed to build itself a huge community form 2012, and the user base has continued to grow ever since.
+When it comes to building better and more secure software with the developer’s community, GitLab is one of the best collaboration tools for programmers.
+Gitlab managed to build itself a huge community in 2012, and the user base has continued to grow ever since.
 It is a single application for the entire DevOps lifecycle that allows teams to work together better and bring more value to your customers, faster.
-GitLab helpful in shortening your DevOps cycle time, as well as bridging silos and stages.
+GitLab is helpful in shortening your DevOps cycle time, as well as bridging silos and stages.
 You might have alternatives to the GitLab application, or you might just like the idea of trying out something new.

 Here we take a look at the very best GitLab alternatives that lets you collaborate with many developers – proving that there’s plenty of choice beyond GitLab.